rizkymille/rasendriya-teknofest-2021/tensorflow/TF2_LOCALSETUP.md

 Installing the tensorflow GPU version is quite problematic.
 Sometimes you binge the output message so you can understand what's wrong in your tensorflow or cudatoolkit.
 That's why I post the problem I faced (and solved) here.

 ### 1. "cudart64_XXX.dll not found" even using TensorFlow GPU
-If you open anaconda prompt, write 'python', then write 'import tensorflow as tf', but the output message is "cudart64_XXX.dll not found", it means the tensorflow version is not matched with cudatoolkit version, and constantly searching for cudatoolkit with XXX version.
+If you open anaconda prompt, write 'python', then write 'import tensorflow as tf', but the output message has "cudart64_XXX.dll not found", it means the tensorflow version is not matched with cudatoolkit version, and constantly searching for cudatoolkit with **XXX** version.

-In tensorflow 2.3.0, usually "cudart64_101.dll not found" will appear.
-It means the TensorFlow 2.3.0 still scanning for cudatoolkit 10.1 files, and ignore the newer cudatoolkit versions.
+In tensorflow 2.3.0, "cudart64_101.dll not found" may appear.
+It means the TensorFlow 2.3.0 still scanning for cudatoolkit 10.1 files, and ignore the other cudatoolkit versions.
+### 2. "cudnn64_X.dll not found" even using TensorFlow GPU
+If you open anaconda prompt, write 'python', then write 'import tensorflow as tf', but the output message has "cudart64_XXX.dll not found", it means the cudatoolkit version is not matched with cudnn version, and constantly searching for cuda with **X** version.

+In cudatoolkit 11.0, "cudart64_8.dll not found" may appear.
+It means the CUDAtoolkit 11.0 still scanning for cuDNN 8 files, and ignore the other cudnn versions.